e0425705/ip/docs/README.md

 Now you have 3 tasks in the list
 --------------------------------------------------------------------------------------------
 ```
-   * The block of error message implies that there is a line of code between task example2 and example3 in the storage file duke.txt that the program cannot decode.
+   * The block of error message implies that there is a line of code between task example2 and example3 in the duke.storage file duke.txt that the program cannot decode.
    * The other lines that the program can decode would be added into list.
 And program is ready for input.
    * To solve the error, the user is required to open duke.txt and check for the error.
    * If the issue is due to an error in the input in duke.txt, the user will have to re-enter the task into the list via `todo`, `deadline` or `event`.
    * Else if the issue is due to an unwanted line, it can be ignored.
    * Do note that the program will not keep the line in which there was an error in the Duke program.
-      * The whole storage file duke.txt would be overwritten by the current list in the program when `save` or `bye` command is inputted.
+      * The whole duke.storage file duke.txt would be overwritten by the current list in the program when `save` or `bye` command is inputted.

    The "Commands available:..." provides the help list to first time users.
 This also can be used as reference to users who forget what are the commands available and their format.